mbc96325/Network-performance-model/README.md

 Event-based simulation model for public transit system

 # Description
 This is an archive of paper "Capacity-Constrained Network Performance Model for Urban Rail Systems".
-The data is avaiable upon resonable requests.
+The data is unavaiable due to privacy issues.